-- (12) Final decisions as to what will be used will be decided by the speech and theatre staff. - (13) Contact campus security to lock outside doors.
+- (11) After the performance see that all lights are off and all doors and exits are locked before leaving. - (12) Final decisions as to what will be used will be decided by the speech and theatre staff. - (13) Contact campus security to lock outside doors.
 Wait until doors are locked before leaving.
 Make a final check on the condition of dressing rooms and rest rooms before leaving.
 Leave everything as you found it.
-Return anything borrowed. - (14) No rehearsals are to be scheduled on Sunday without permission from the vice president for academic affairs. - (15) Any group using the stage or auditorium is responsible for leaving them clean and ready for use. - (16) Refreshments will not be available in the building nor adjacent to the building. - (17) Supervision is to be provided by the renter. - 6.5.5 Gymnasium Use.
+Return anything borrowed. - (14) No rehearsals are to be scheduled on Sunday without permission from the vice president for academic affairs. - (15) Any group using the stage or auditorium is responsible for leaving them clean and ready for use. - (16) Refreshments will not be available in the building nor adjacent to the building. - (17) Supervision is to be provided by the renter.

+6.5.5 Gymnasium Use.
 Use of the gymnasium is scheduled on the activity calendar in the office of the vice president for academic affairs.
 All practice sessions must be properly scheduled and must be supervised by a faculty sponsor.
 Northwestern reserves the right to refuse the use of the gymnasium.
-General regulations regarding the use of the gym are as follows: - (1) Rental fees are available in the Athletic Director's office.
-Rental fees are for rental only and any damage to property is an extra charge. - (2) All dates must be cleared with the athletic director and s/he will schedule with the office of the vice president for academic affairs. - (3) Supervision is to be provided by the renter. - 6.5.6 Classroom Use.
+General regulations regarding the use of the gym are as follows:

+- (1) Rental fees are available in the Athletic Director's office.
+Rental fees are for rental only and any damage to property is an extra charge. - (2) All dates must be cleared with the athletic director and s/he will schedule with the office of the vice president for academic affairs. - (3) Supervision is to be provided by the renter.

+6.5.6 Classroom Use.
 The daily rental for Carter Hall 108 or 205, Fine Arts 200, and other classrooms is available in the office of the vice president for academic affairs.
-Equipment rental is extra. - 6.5.7 Furniture and Equipment.
+Equipment rental is extra.

+6.5.7 Furniture and Equipment.
 Faculty members should exercise reasonable supervision over furniture, equipment, and apparatus in their rooms.
-Any malicious damage done to furniture or equipment should be reported immediately to the dean of student affairs. - 6.5.8 Heat and Light.
+Any malicious damage done to furniture or equipment should be reported immediately to the dean of student affairs.

+6.5.8 Heat and Light.
 All buildings have thermostats.
 See the custodian in charge for any adjustments.
-Turn out the lights when leaving a room or an office. - 6.5.9 Custodians.
+Turn out the lights when leaving a room or an office.

+6.5.9 Custodians.
 Report unsatisfactory custodial services to the dean.